yuliadm/mixComp/paper.md

 c^{2j+1}_j = f_j(\mathbb{E}[\psi_j(X_i)]).
 \end{equation}

-Note that the estimators of this form may also be supplied as `Hankel.method = "explicit"` with `Hankel.function` equal to the right-hand side of \autoref{eq:1}.
-For example, the "natural" estimator is applicable in the case of Poisson mixtures.
-If $Y \sim Pois(\lambda)$, it is a well known fact that
+The estimators of this form may be supplied as `Hankel.method = "explicit"` with `Hankel.function` equal to the right-hand side of \autoref{eq:1}.
+For example, the 'natural' estimator is applicable in the case of Poisson mixtures.
+If $Y \sim Pois(\lambda)$, it is a known fact that

 $$\lambda^j = \mathbb{E}[Y(Y-1)\dots(Y-j+1)],$$